The 10 Best Books About AI and What It Means to Be Human (2026)

 Read →

 AI can generate text that passes for human.
-That’s exactly why human authorship matters more now, not less.
+That

 Read →

-A comprehensive ranking of 15 significant AI books — from investigative journalism to philosophy to practical guides.
+A comprehensive ranking of 15 significant AI books published in 2025 and 2026 — from investigative journalism to philosophy to practical guides.
 Honest reviews, no hype.

 Read →